 Once punishments have been reduced, the following results can be expected.
 Fewer, less competent criminals confront law-abiding majorities alongside their natural allies: a more-or-less honest police force and a jury-controlled judiciary.

-Otherwise, so-called criminals are just disguised guerrillas: fish aswim in a sea of cooperative victims.
-The populace and its criminal minority become reluctant allies standing should-to-shoulder against their ‘anti-crime, law-and-order’ oppressors—as did the Bosnian people both law-abiding and criminal during the early stages of the war against Serbia, and Syrian “moderates” and violent fundamentalists against that supreme fascist Assad.
+Otherwise, so-called criminals are just disguised guerrilla fish aswim in a sea of cooperative victims.
+The populace and its criminal minority become reluctant allies standing should-to-shoulder against their ‘anti-crime, law-and-order’ oppressors — as did the Bosnian people both law-abiding and criminal during the early stages of the war against the Serbs, and Syrian “moderates” and violent fundamentalists against the growing fascism of Assad.
 This is the optimal recruitment ground for battle elites and thus the preferred outcome for weapon managers.

-In a weapon state, an active conscience is reserved for idealists, slaves, veterans nursing old nightmares, and infants listening rapt to bloody fairy tales.
-Weapon mentality makes the rest betray their conscience on command.
-It teaches them to tolerate the intolerable—much the way the Nazis taught Europe and the world to ignore the Holocaust, at Luger-point.
+In a weapon state, an active conscience is reserved for idealists, slaves, veterans nursing old nightmares, and infants listening raptly to bloody fairy tales.
+Weapon mentality makes the rest of us betray our conscience on command.
+It teaches us to tolerate the intolerable — much the way the Nazis taught Europe and the world to ignore the Holocaust at Luger-point.